0x000000000000000000001/b8x.pub/README.md

 ## 🌐 Runtime agnostic in the real world

-To prove that this universal multi runtime abstraction is not just theoretical, it has been successfully tested against the test suite of a real world project (`b8x`).
+To prove that this universal multi-runtime abstraction is not just theoretical, it has been successfully tested against the test suite of a real-world project (`b8x`).

-As demonstrated below, you can seamlessly switch from the Node.js backend to the PHP backend.
-After restarting the backend container, the entire test suite runs without requiring a single change to the PureScript application code.
-Even better, when running the PHP backend, there is absolutely no need for complex setups like PHP-FPM or FrankenPHP.
-The generated code carries its own event loop and HTTP server natively.
-It just runs.
+As demonstrated below, you can seamlessly switch from the Node.js backend to the PHP backend, **or even to a natively compiled Go backend (`gopurs`)**.
+After swapping the backend target, the entire test suite runs without requiring a single change to the PureScript application code.
+Even better, there is absolutely no need for complex setups: PHP runs with its own native event loop and HTTP server (no PHP-FPM needed), and the Go backend compiles into a single, ultra-lightweight native binary that starts instantly.

 Tests: